 - Sharp increase in steel imports into the U.S.

 - Steel imports into the U.S. have risen sharply over the course of the last year.
-Steel sheet imports to the U.S. accounted for an estimated 22% of the steel sheet market in the U.S. in 2014, up sharply from 15% in 2013, and is expected to rise further in 2015.
+The market share of steel sheet imports in the U.S. domestic steel sheet market stood at 22% in 2014, up sharply from 15% in 2013, and is expected to rise further in 2015.
 A significant proportion of steel imports are from developing countries which have low labor costs and low overall costs of production.
 Two important reasons for the increase in steel sheet imports are the strengthening of the U.S. Dollar and the sharp increase in Chinese steel exports.
 Competition from these low-priced imports has negatively impacted shipments and realized prices for the domestic steel industry, as well as for the company's U.S. steelmaking operations.

 - Weakness in Chinese demand for steel and rising steel exports

 - The Chinese steel industry is currently facing weak domestic demand, primarily due to a slowing Chinese economy.
 Domestic demand for steel stood at 711 million tons in 2014.
 In comparison, Chinese steel production in 2014 stood at 823 million tons.
-This oversupply situation in the Chinese domestic steel market has provided a sharp boost to Chinese steel exports, which rose sharply in the first few months of 2015, and has, in turn, boosted steel imports into the U.S., adversely impacting the U.S. domestic steel industry.
+This oversupply situation in the Chinese domestic steel market has provided a sharp boost to Chinese steel exports, which in turn have boosted steel imports into the U.S., adversely impacting the U.S. domestic steel industry.

 Below are key drivers of U.S. Steel's value that present opportunities for upside or downside to the current Trefis price estimate for U.S. Steel: